appcoreopc/zeta/README.md

 // to visually and sometimes semantically separate expressions obj2.z = 6; obj2.w = 7;

-// The language suppports arrays with zero-based indexing let arr = [0, 1, 2, obj, obj2]
+// The language suppports arrays similar to JS let arr = [0, 1, 2, obj, obj2]

 // Make the fib and foo functions available to other modules.